 What Equipment Is Used in A Measured Survey?

 A laser tape measure is an electronic counterpart of the conventional metal tape measure.
-The laser tape measure is used to calculate the width and height of a structure, measuring up to 200 meters with an accuracy of 2 millimeters.
+The laser tape measure is used to calculate the width and height of a structure, measuring up to 200 meters with an accuracy of 2 millimetres.

 To use a laser tape measure, the surveyor will put the device at one point of the structure and point the beam towards the second point of the measurement.
 When the beam hits the second point, the sensors will convey the information to the calculating device attached to it.
 This form of measurement is fast, accurate and easy to use, making calculating the lengths of tall buildings, domes or any other large structure easy!